FAQ’s

 If your loved one passed away at home without health care professionals present, call 911.

-Once you call the funeral home and speak to a licensed funeral director, it’s important to know that it is Federal Law for funeral homes to present their clients with a general price list, casket price list(if applicable), and outer burial container price list (if applicable), before any discussion of cost has taken place.
+Once you call the funeral home and speak to a licensed funeral director, it is important to know that it is Federal Law for funeral homes to present their clients with a general price list, casket price list (if applicable), and outer burial container price list (if applicable), before any discussion of cost has taken place.

-The process of planning a final disposition requires contacting the funeral home to arrange transfer of your loved one to our funeral home, the gathering of information, determining what kind of service(s) are required, the presentation of the general price list(s) as per Federal Trade Commission Guidelines, selection of merchandise (caskets, vaults, prayer cards, print packages, etc.), signing of cremation/embalming authorizations and other legal documents, obituary composition, digital publications, and logistical preparation of services.
+The process of planning a final disposition requires contacting the funeral home to arrange the transfer of your loved one to our funeral home, gathering of information, determining what kind of service(s) are required, the presentation of the general price list(s) as per Federal Trade Commission Guidelines, selection of merchandise (caskets, vaults, prayer cards, print packages, etc.), signing of cremation/embalming authorizations and other legal documents, obituary composition, digital publications, and logistical preparation of services.

 What are my options?